Tomi Tuominen, Global Technical Director

-This particular story begins at the headquarters of a goods distributor in Finland, with over 40,000 employees globally.
-The building was a monumental block, with some 7 floors including those underground, plus a dock for loading.
+This particular story begins at the headquarters of one of Finland's largest companies.
+The building was a monumental block, with some 7 floors including those underground.
 The land around the site was owned by the organization (our client) and had been for some years.

 In the early hours of November 3, security guards at an outpost were alerted to a silent alarm triggered at the headquarters.
 Shortly after, another alarm went off at secondary site in a nearby neighborhood, also owned by the client.
 The guards set off in their patrol car, initially to the location of the second alarm—which was closer to their outpost—then the first.
 Nothing was found at the remote site.
 At the HQ building, they followed their established route for security checks.
 This route was carefully designed to enclose any trespassers so they might not retrace their steps.
 The sweep of the building took the guards 23 minutes to complete, just like it always did, with no signs of a break-in.
 None of the external, timed locks had been broken to enter the building (they were set to lock automatically between the hours of 06:00-21:00).
 Nothing at all seemed awry.
 A false alarm perhaps...